s-macke/starflight-reverse/README.md

 ## Usage ##

-Just put the content of the original Starflight folders into the folders `starflt1-in` and `starflt2-in` and run `make`.
-You should get two executables (`disasOV1` and `disasOV2`), which produces the content in the folders `starflt1-out` `starflt2-out`.
+Put the files of the original Starflight game into the folders `starflt1-in` and `starflt2-in` and run `make`.
+You should get two executables (`disasOV1` and `disasOV2`), which produces the content in the folders `starflt1-out` and `starflt2-out`.
 The generated output is part of this repository.

 ## The main building block ##

 Forth is basically a stack machine and uses [indirect threading](https://en.wikipedia.org/wiki/Threaded_code#Indirect_threading).
-You can understand the structure of the game code when you just analyze this piece of code, which is acually the equivalent of the command '+'.
+You can understand the structure of the game code when you analyze this piece of code, which is the equivalent of the Forth word '+'.

 ```Asm
 0x0f74: pop    ax